junxit/us-congress-bills-114/bill.md

     - **(C)** an analysis of the efficacy of efforts by the Overseas Private Investment Corporation and the United States Agency for International Development to facilitate the financing of the importation, distribution, sale, leasing, or marketing of distributed renewable energy technologies; and
     - **(D)** a description of how bolstering distributed renewable energy can enhance the overall effort to increase power access in sub-Saharan Africa.
   - **(11)** A description of plans to ensure that small and medium enterprises based in sub-Saharan Africa can fairly compete for energy development and energy access opportunities associated with this Act.
+  - **(12)** A description of how United States investments to increase access to energy in sub-Saharan Africa may reduce the need for foreign aid and development assistance in the future.
+  - **(13)** A description of policies or regulations, both domestically and internationally, that create barriers to private financing of the projects undertaken in this Act.
+  - **(14)** A description of the specific national security benefits to the United States that will be derived from increased energy access in sub-Saharan Africa.
 - **(c)** *Interagency working group*
   - **(1)** *In general* The President may, as appropriate, establish an Interagency Working Group to coordinate the activities of relevant United States Government departments and agencies involved in carrying out the strategy required under this section.
   - **(2)** *Functions* The Interagency Working Group may, among other things—